 Create curated appreciation gifts with personalized packaging to pull it all together.
 Mix it up from time to time and send gifts that go along with group activities to encourage socializing.

 9) Next-level happy hour.
 Add a virtual bartending session to your happy hour.
-Send out personalized cocktail kits with ingredients so that everyone can make the cocktail together and enjoy while catching up.
+Send out personalized cocktail kits with ingredients so that everyone can make the cocktail together and enjoy it while catching up.

 10) Quarterly happy mail.
 Surprise your team members with a package in the mail.
 Add a custom note card or shipping label to turn anything into a personalized gift.
-Whether it’s tech gadgets, chocolate, wine, gift cards or coffee and tea samplers.
+Whether it’s tech gadgets, chocolate, wine, gift cards, or coffee and tea samplers.

 11) Swag bag care kits.
 Gather together thoughtful items for your team.
 For example, a kit of relaxing items for during your busy season, or a TLC kit for cold/flu season with tissues, lip balm, sanitizer, tea, etc. Full coverage labels make it easy to print your own branded labels to fully cover existing ones.

 12) Simply entertain them.
 Book tickets for your team to a virtual concert, magic show, or comedy performance.
 Sometimes the best team-building is done just by bonding over something fun and relaxing.

 Team-building activities that include learning and growing create both stronger individuals and stronger teams.

 13) Keep gratitude journals.
 Research investigating gratitude and well-being suggests that gratitude is linked to increased determination, attention, enthusiasm, and energy.
 Show your team how to create their own gratitude journal and encourage sharing reflections on gratitude in your weekly calls.